Harper Simon: Appearances

-Simon produced the 30th Anniversary of Repo Man along with Steve Hanft at The Regency Theater in Los Angeles in 2016.
-The event consisted of a film screening, and a concert musically directed by Simon featuring Fear's Lee Ving, Luna's Dean Wareham, and Harry Dean Stanton.
+In 2016, Simon produced a 30th Anniversary concert event for the film Repo Man, along with Steve Hanft at LA's The Regency Theater.
+The event consisted of a screening of the film and concert which, for which he served as musical director, featuring Fear's Lee Ving, Luna's Dean Wareham, and Harry Dean Stanton.

-Simon also produced a benefit concert for the film non-profit Vidiots honoring Stanton the following year.
+Simon also produced a benefit concert for the film non-profit Vidiots, honoring Harry Dean Stanton.
 The Harry Dean Stanton Award was held at The Theatre at the Ace Hotel in Los Angeles in 2017.
-Simon performed and acted as musical director alongside Karen O, Father John Misty, Inara George, John C. Reilly, Kris Kristofferson, and Harry Dean accompanied by Mariachi Los Reyes.
+Simon acted as musical director and performed alongside Karen O, Father John Misty, Inara George, John C. Reilly, Kris Kristofferson, and Harry Dean Stanton accompanied by Mariachi Los Reyes.
 The award was presented by director David Lynch.

 In 2018, Simon performed at Bobby Kennedy Jr.'s Waterkeeper Alliance benefit as a duo with John C. Reilly, along with performances by Sarah Silverman, Kevin Nealon, and Larry David.

-Simon has presented several films in Los Angeles in the past several years, and has conducted Q&A's and has served as a panel moderator for many of the screenings.
-He presented the unreleased cult film Nothing Lasts Forever and interviewed the director, original SNL writer Tom Schiller, at Cinefamily in 2014, and interviewed Buck Henry following the presentation of Miloš Forman’s Taking Off in 2016.
+Simon has presented several films in Los Angeles, conducting Q&A's, serving as a panel moderator.
+In 2014, at Cinefamily, he presented the unreleased cult film Nothing Lasts Forever and interviewed the director, original SNL writer Tom Schiller, and interviewed Buck Henry following the presentation of Miloš Forman's Taking Off in 2016.
 He was the panel moderator at the screenings of Jimi Hendrix and Monterey Pop presented by Cinespia at the Hollywood Forever Cemetery in 2015.
-Simon also presented John Waters’ Female Trouble with Fred Armisen for American Cinematheque, and appeared in conversation with Armisen following the screening.
+Simon presented John Waters' Female Trouble with Fred Armisen for American Cinematheque, the two appeared in conversation following the screening.